segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 ## Branches and stages

 Your git repo will allow you to create branches.
-As a minimum your team will need a master branch which is setup by default.
-It's probably easiest if this master is used as your development branch and it should be the most current version of the code shared by all developers.
-You will also need to have Live and Staging branches to allow a CI process.
-Live and Staging should also have corresponding 'environments' which we are configuring using Docker.
+As a minimum your team will need a main branch which is setup by default.
+It's probably easiest if this main branch is 'production' and it should be the most current 'shipped' version.
+You will need to create dev and staging branches to allow a CI process.
+These branches should also have corresponding 'environments' which we are configuring using Dockerfiles.
 Environments (eg served files/running systems) allow the code produced to be tested.
 So 'branches' should match up with 'environments' as follows:

-### Live (live branch)
+### Production (main branch)

 Your Live branch should be a version of your code which is production ready.
 The contents of your Express API, Angular dist and Mongo scripts should be fully tested and ready to serve 'customers' in this state.
 Your docker compose and dockerfiles should create instances which will serve exactly the features required to your customers.